andreamancini/coolrepo/README.md

 The OrderItem interface has two implementations, TaxableOrderItem and TaxedOrderItem.
 The class TaxedOrderItem decorates the class TaxableOrderItem with the taxes (collection of TaxRowComponents).

-The receipt is modeled by the class Receipt, which extends the template class ReceiptTemplate, containing the costruction logic of the receipt.
+The receipt is modeled by the class Receipt, which extends the template class ReceiptTemplate, and contains the costruction logic of the receipt.

 -------  RUN THE TEST AND APP ---------
 In order to run the program and tests you need maven